Alexis Kouros: Helsinki Times and SixDegrees

 Kouros went on to become the editor-in-chief for the Helsinki Times.
 A paper version of Helsinki Times was published in tabloid format and was eventually discontinued in February 2015, but continued in web format.

-SixDegrees continued to be published daily online, as well as monthly in print, until 2016, when the latter of which was discontinued.
+SixDegrees continued to be published daily online, as well as monthly in print, until 2016, when the print edition was discontinued.
+SixDegrees published its last article online in 2024.

+The Helsinki Times website continues to publish online.
 The website has republished articles from the People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party.
 In 2020, the Helsinki Times published an article from the People's Daily which included a conspiracy theory about the origins of COVID-19.
 The Helsinki Times said the "barter-exchange" arrangement with the People's Daily was an attempt to balance western media coverage which it said was "at times extremely one-sided and biased".

-SixDegrees published its last article in 2024.
 In March 2025, Kouros announced that the Helsinki Times had been acquired by an unspecified "international media company."